 - Identifying and researching local air quality issues

-- Providing recommendations and information to the Ministry of the Environment, Conservation and Parks and the Sarnia-Lambton Environmental Association
+- Providing recommendations and information to the Ministry of the Environment, Conservation and Parks and BASES Environmental Monitoring

 - Informing the public of local air quality

 For more information on CASA’s objectives, responsibilities, and structure, please see our Terms of Reference.